Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: The Gaussian and Student's t Mixture Vector Autoregressive Model

-Because the mixing weights are weighted ratios of the component process stationary densities corresponding to the previous $p$ observations, the greater the relative weighted likelihood of a regime is, the more likely the process generates an observation from it.
+Because the mixing weights are weighted ratios of the stationary densities of the regimes corresponding to the previous $p$ observations, the greater the relative weighted likelihood of a given regime is, the more likely the process it to generate an observation from it.
 This is a convenient feature for forecasting, and it also facilitates associating statistical characteristics and economic interpretations to the regimes.
 Moreover, it turns out that this specific formulation of the mixing weights leads to attractive theoretical properties such as full knowledge of the stationary distribution of $p+1$ consecutive observations and ergodicity of the process.
-These properties are summarized in the following theorem.
+These properties are summarized in Theorem~\ref{thm:statdist} below.